smolblog/smolblog/CONTRIBUTING.md

 We are not currently asking for copyright assignment, but we are asking for two rights:

-1. To incorporate your work into the library and license it to the public under the AGPL 3.0, and
+1. To incorporate your work into the library and license it to the public under the AGPL 3.0, including the right to enforce that license, and
-2. To incoprorate your work into the library and license it privately under a proprietary license, potentially for a fee to be collected by Evan Hildreth d/b/a Smolblog and used to fund the project and ensure interoperability.
+2. To incoprorate your work into the library and license it **privately** under a proprietary license potentially for a fee to be collected by Evan Hildreth d/b/a Smolblog for the purpose of

-Which is the fanciest way of saying "Smolblog will be dual-licensed under the AGPL or a commercial license."
-The intent of the commercial license would be to

-1. fund the project and
+   1. sustainably funding the project and
-2. ensure that derivative works and services maintain compatability with the greater Smolblog project while
-3. clarifying the legal burden required by those using Smolblog in an environment where AGPL compliance is not desired or feasible.
+   2. ensuring interoperability.

 If you have questions or concerns, please contact license@smolblog.com **before** submitting a pull request.